scikit-hep/awkward/docs-src/how-to-math-reducing.md

 ak.prod(array = ak.Array([[2, 3, 5], [], [None, 7], [11]]), axis=1)
 ```

-By default `axis=None`.
+By default, `axis=None`.
 In this case the product of all the elements in the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) will be calculated:

 ```{code-cell} ipython3
 ak.prod(array = ak.Array([[2, 3, 5], [], [None, 7], [11]]))